-Have you looked for any fashion jobs lately?
+Have you looked for any fashion PR jobs lately?
 Were you amazed at the overwhelming opportunities in Nevada, Michigan and Georgia?
 In a word, probably, notsomuch.
 We all know this sad truth: the fashion world is not thriving in every city.
-My dream is to walk the streets of New York in a pair of coveted Louboutins.
-I’m currently tied down in Orlando, Florida, but I’m looking to move my way up north in two years.

 Don’t fret if you are not one of the millions crawling the busy streets of New York or Los Angeles (and Paris or Milan.)
-The following are my thoughts on how make a career in Fashion PR happen, whether its in a fashion epicenter or your beloved small town.
+In this excerpt from Ready to Launch, we tackle the truth about moving for your career.

 Option 1 - Move It

 Before you back your bags for Manhattan, consider a few important questions.
 Are you an impeccably coiffed designer diva or a surfer girl with a love for flattering board shorts?
 Do you get homesick?
 Are you an independent person who likes to do things alone or do you prefer to have a circle of friends around you?
 What kinds of clients do you want to work with?
 Do you see yourself working for an agency or looking for an in-house position?
 Where are your favorite brands or designers corporate headquarters?
-For example, Anthropologie, Urban Outfitters and Free People are based out of Philadelphia and San Diego is home to big surf brands like Reef and fast-fashion mainstay Charlotte Russe.
+For example, Anthropologie, Urban Outfitters and Free People are based out of Philadelphia and San Diego is home to big surf brands like Reef.

 Take all this research into your pot and stir until you have a few fashionable cities that meet your criteria.
 Then, plan to visit for a few days.
 Make time to visit a businesses of interest to get a feel for the atmosphere--just walk by.
 If you don’t know many people or anyone in the new city, think about wandering around to get to know the neighborhood - a little retail therapy, an amazing cup of rose tea, you never know what you might find that lets you know this place could be home.